indiancoder264/adampie_test/src/docs/implementation.md

 -   **File:** `src/app/community/[id]/page.tsx`
 -   **Technique:**
-    -   A complex **Client Component** that manages the entire lifecycle of a group discussion.
+    -   A complex **Client Component** that manages the entire lifecycle of a group discussion board.
+    -   This component contains its own dedicated **Supabase Realtime** listeners for `posts` and `comments` to ensure that all interactions within the group are reflected instantly for all members.
+This localized approach is more robust and efficient.
     -   Uses `react-hook-form` for post and comment submission.
-    -   Manages local state for dialogs (editing, reporting) and filters.
-    -   All interactions are handled by **Server Actions** (`addPostAction`, `deletePostAction`, `addCommentAction`, `deleteCommentAction`, `togglePostReactionAction`, `reportContentAction`, etc.).
+    -   All interactions (posting, commenting, reacting, reporting) are handled by secure **Server Actions** with centralized authorization checks via `getAuthenticatedUser()`.
 -   **Data Fetching:**
     -   **Reads from:** `groups`, `posts`, `comments`, `post_reactions`, `users`, `reports`.
-    -   Data is supplied by the `useCommunity` and `useAuth` contexts.
+    -   Initial data is supplied by the `useCommunity` and `useAuth` contexts.
+Real-time updates for posts and comments are handled locally within this component.
 -   **Functions Offered:**
     -   Displays group name, description, and member list.
-    -   Allows members to create new posts.
+    -   Allows members to create new posts (including sharing recipes).
-    -   Displays posts, including shared recipes, with author details and timestamps.
-    -   Allows users to react (like/dislike) to posts.
+    -   Allows users to react (like/dislike) to posts, comment on posts, and report inappropriate content.
-    -   Allows users to comment on posts.
     -   Provides editing and deletion capabilities for a user's own posts and comments.
-    -   Enables users to report inappropriate posts or comments.

 ---